eri-1485l/security-frontend/README.md

                          (host.docker.internal:8000)
 ```

 This repository is independent from the backend repository.
-Do not put both in one Compose file.

 ## Prerequisites

 1. Start the backend **locally** from the other repository so it listens on port `8000`.
-2. Docker must be running (Docker Desktop on Windows is fine).
+2. Docker must be running.

 ## Build and run